brandonscript/mui-custom-svg-icons/README.md

 # Installation & dependencies
 In order for this package to work, you must have `Node` v17 and `npm` 8.4 running.
 Other versions fail and I'll figure out how to fix them later.

+Currently only TypeScript icon files are generated, but you can tweak your make process to output .js files as well.

 1. Clone the repo

 2. `yarn install`